Best Spinning Reel 2020

 What you get with the Spinfisher V is one of the most durable and powerful spinning reels on the market.
 A reel that is designed to handle saltwater and the fish that reside there.
 What’s incredible is the affordability of these reels.
 From the review, you would assume these reels would fetch top dollar, but Penn has provided top quality at an affordable price.

 The Daiwa BG series have models for ultralight trout fishing to landing tarpon and tuna in saltwater settings.
-These reels are very easy on the eyes.
+Daiwa are arguably responsible for producing the best saltwater spinning reel available right now and these reels are very easy on the eyes too.
 The black anodized body with gold accents stand out.
 Nothing seems wasted on this reel and every inch of it was designed to perform on the water.

 While BG reels have an anodized aluminum body, spool, handle, and bail they are lighter than the previous Penn Spinfisher model.The reduction in weight comes from the graphite air rotor that these models use.